 More riding and power start practice

-Goal: Execute correct power pedal starts on downhill, level, and slight uphill areas
+Goal: Execute correct power pedal starts on downhill, level, and slight uphill areas.
+Continue this practice for a few more thousands of feet of riding before moving on.

 Shifting rear gears (if bike has gears, if none then you are done!)